 Choosing a color for your new metal roof is an exciting process, especially today, when you have more options available to you than ever before.
 But, it is important not to get lost in this sea of choices and keep in mind that the color you choose will greatly affect the overall look and feel of your home.
 Therefore, take your time and research a variety of color options, as well as consider a number of practical and aesthetic factors that are associated with various colors.

-Here are a few considerations to keep in mind to help you successfully navigate all your metal roof color options, and pick the one that will be the best fit for your home:
+Here are a few considerations to keep in mind to help you successfully navigate all the exuberant color options, and pick the one that will best fit the style and colors of your home:

 Quality of paint

 It is crucial to select a high quality paint for your metal roof that will stand up to the elements, while looking fresh and new for years to come.
 Make sure to choose a paint that has been treated with a special acrylic resin that blocks ultraviolet light.
 It will help prevent premature fading, peeling, corrosion, rust and water infiltration.
 It is also possible to apply different types of coatings and sealants as an additional protective layer, which will make the paint last longer, and will protect the metal from sun rays, moisture and mildew.
 The current industry standard is “Kynar 500″ paint finish that comes with a 30 year warranty.

 The color of metal that you choose for your roof needs to match the overall style of your home.
 Choose a color based on all the elements of your home’s exterior design, such as the color of the siding, doors, windows, landscape, etc. Remember that a metal roof will keep its original color for years, so you should choose a color that you will be pleased with for many years down the line.
 As a general rule of thumb, it is best to go for a roof color that complements your home’s existing colors, creating a unified and balanced look.
 Take a look at different color samples during different times of the day to make sure that you like a particular color both during bright light hours, as well as when the sun is going down and colors look more subdued.